 An unreadable or inadequate smear does not mean that your smear is abnormal.
 This is an inconvenience but should not make you worry.
 However, be aware that you will be called for a repeat cervical cytology sample in three months.
 Waiting for this time before repeating the test reduces the risk of a further inadequate sample.

-There may be many reasons for the inadequate smears.
-Difficulty in getting enough cells due to menopausal changes in cervix and complex problems in processing the cells, can be the possible reasons for the inadequate smears.
-Sometimes your doctor or practice nurse can advise a treatment that may make taking a further sample more effective, such as vaginal oestrogen cream if the inadequate smear is due to postmenopausal changes in the cervix or antibiotics if infection is present.
+There may be many reasons for inadequate smears.
+Difficulty in getting enough cells due to menopausal changes in the cervix and complex problems in processing the cells can be possible causes.
+Sometimes your doctor or practice nurse can advise a treatment that may make taking a further sample more effective – such as vaginal oestrogen cream if the inadequate smear is due to postmenopausal changes, or antibiotics if an infection is present.

 What are the different types of abnormal smear?